-Sydney in particular has really embraced ‘digging’ – she has her own set of ‘grown up’ tools (most of which cost more than mine!), and whilst she is something of a ‘fair weather’ gardener, she has definitely developed a ‘knack’ for growing – courgettes and pumpkins in particular are her favourite to grow, strawberries and sweetcorn her favourite to eat (last season we grew hundreds of strawberries – but very few ever made it home!)
+Sydney in particular has really embraced ‘digging’.
+She has her own set of ‘grown up’ tools (most of which cost more than mine!)
+Whilst she is something of a ‘fair weather’ gardener, she has definitely developed a ‘knack’ for growing!
+Courgettes and pumpkins in particular are her favourite to grow, strawberries and sweetcorn her favourite to eat.
+(Last season we grew hundreds of strawberries – but very few ever made it home!)

-On a personal level, the allotment has proved to be a saviour to me too – it’s somewhere I can relax, without actually ‘relaxing’ (I’m not especially good at doing ‘nothing’!).
-The last few years have been tough both mentally and physically, with a variety of health issues which are seemingly added to every time I visit my GP.
-But the allotment has proved to be the ultimate cure to all my ills – a day at the plot recharges me mentally, and that in turn seems to relieve many of my other health issues.
+On a personal level, the allotment has proved to be a saviour to me too.
+It’s somewhere I can relax, without actually ‘relaxing.’
+(I’m not especially good at doing ‘nothing’!)
+The last few years have been tough both mentally and physically.
+With a variety of health issues which are seemingly added to every time I visit my GP.
+But the allotment has proved to be the ultimate cure to all my ills.
+A day at the plot recharges me mentally, and that in turn seems to relieve many of my other health issues.

-I feel I’m now paying the price for having spent most of my life behind a computer screen – and with schools now pushing more and more technology towards children, this concerns me greatly.
+I feel I’m now paying the price for having spent most of my life behind a computer screen.
+With schools now pushing more and more technology towards children, this concerns me greatly.
 The allotment has made me realise that, for the good of my health, I need to spend more time outdoors.

-This season we’re hoping to grow both the familiar favourites – Rhubarb, Courgettes, Pumpkins etc, but also some new & interesting vegetables.
-Earlier this year I joined the Heritage Seed Library, and as a result we’ll be trying vegetables such as Achocha – which is (apparently) a bit like a ‘mini cucumber’.
+This season we’re hoping to grow both the familiar favourites… Rhubarb, Courgettes, Pumpkins etc, but also some new & interesting vegetables.
+Earlier this year I joined the Heritage Seed Library, and as a result we’ll be trying vegetables such as… Achocha – which is (apparently) a bit like a ‘mini cucumber’.
 I’m also part of a trial for edible Lupins – which Sydney is especially interested in.